portsoc/hangman-in-branches/README.md

 }
 ```

+Remember that you should return appropriate responses to the client when their requests' are about old/expired games.
-Develop a solution for this issue and feel free to show it to us in the class.
+Once you have a working solution, make sure to test it and feel free to show it to us in the class.

 <p align="right">(<a href="#top">back to top</a>)</p>